makandra/geordi/README.md

 geordi
 ------

-This base command line utility holds most of the commands.
+The base command line utility offering most of the commands.

-_General hint:_ You may abbreviate commands by typing only the first letter(s), e.g. `geordi dev` will boot a development server, `geordi s -t` will setup a project and run tests afterwards.
-Underscores and dashes are almost equivalent.
+You may abbreviate commands by typing only the first letter(s), e.g. `geordi dev` will boot a development server, `geordi s -t` will setup a project and run tests afterwards.
+Underscores and dashes are equivalent.

 For details on commands, e.g. supported options, run `geordi help <command>`.